Jefsuu/dbt-project/README.md

 ## A study dbt project

-To reproduct the creation of this eviroment follow this step-by-step:
+To reproduct the creation of this eviroment you'll need to have docker/docker compose, python and `dbt-postgres` installed to follow this step-by-step:

 Inside docker folder run `creates_volumes.sh` to create the volume folders an set the needed permissions
 > bash create_volumes.sh